TianBingyang/R-bank-Project/README.md

 - Data Loading
   - "bank-full.csv": 45211 * 17
   - "bank.csv": 4521 * 17
+    - yes vs. no = 521:4000
+    - need to make the data more balanced
   - Use “bank.csv” to run your code for testing
 - Data Cleaning
   - Make the data more readable and clear.
+  - Make the data more balanced
 - Factor Analysis
   - Try to address what are the most important factors that may affect customers' purchase.
 - *Clustering